-Fig. 7. dSFF insertion procedure.

-dSFF in Line 11.
-Transition probability of nets after dSFF insertion is again calculated and the number of low transition nets is obtained.
-If the value is less than the number of low transition nets before dSFF insertion, the inserted dSFF is kept otherwise the dSFF would be ignored since no gain was obtained.
-In the following, if there is still any net with transition probability less than $P{\rm th}$ , the procedure continues until there would not be neither any net with low transition probability nor any nets in SortedHighTranstionNets.
+In the following, in Lines 7 and 8, nets with transition probability less than $P{TH}$ are identified and stored as LowTransitionNets and their number as NumberofLowTransitionNetsBefore.
+The procedure, in Line 9, removes the net with the lowest/highest transition probability, depending upon Order, from SortedHighTransitionNets.
+The removed net is restitched through dSFF in Line 10.
+Transition probability of nets after dSFF insertion is again calculated and the number of low transition nets before dSFF insertion, the inserted dSFF is kept otherwise the dSFF would be ignored since no gain was obtained.
+In the following, if there is still any net with transition probability less than $P{TH}$ , the procedure continues until there would not be neither any net with low transition probability nor any nets in SortedHighTranstionNets.